-Cygwin is not something new for most of you but this blog post is meant for those students/developers who hate using(or at least installing) Linux/Unix on their system (because they have to partition their hard disk) but they have to install it just because they want to use gcc and g++
+Cygwin is not something new for most of you but this blog post is meant for those students/developers who hate using(or at least installing) Linux/Unix on their system (because they have to partition their hard disk) but they have to install it just because they want to use gcc and g++.

 Because, I have seen many students in my department and in others too, who try to install Linux on their hard disk and in the process either corrupt it or delete some Windows partition accidently, so I hope this entry could be of some help to them.